How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

 But to critics, it appears that the Trump administration is doing more than just revising that poem — it's trying to reshape how the country defines itself as a nation of immigrants.

-"This administration is trying to keep out lower income immigrants.
-They're trying to keep out immigrants from Africa, Asia and the developing world," said Amaha Kassa with African Communities Together.
+"This administration is trying to keep out lower-income immigrants.
+They're trying to keep out immigrants from Africa, Asia and the developing world," said Kassa with African Communities Together.

-Immigrants advocates remember Trump's reported rant about "shith*ole" countries.
-And Kassa says the administration is trying to keep out immigrants from the Carribean and African countries.
+Immigrant advocates remember Trump's reported rant about "s***hole" countries.
+And Kassa says the administration is trying to keep out immigrants from the Caribbean and African countries.

 "They're trying to keep out anyone who doesn't fit with their particular vision of who's American.
-And they're doing it by selling you know a myth a lie that people are criminals or that they're dependent.
+And they're doing it by selling, you know, a myth, a lie that people are criminals or that they're dependent.
 When the reality is these are exactly the types of immigrants and their families who've helped build America," he said.